AkshathRaghav/AkshathRaghav.github.io/_projects/rais.md

 title: RAIS
 description: Defining and leveraging reproducibility factors in AI/ML Research 😎
 img: assets/img/rais.jpg
-importance: 4
+importance: 3
 category: software
 ---

-This page expands upon the work I did at the [CVES Group](https://yhlu.net/) (Spring '24), where I led a team to build a workflow to evaluate factors affecting **practical** reproducibility in AI/ML Research projects.
+This page expands upon the work I did at the [CVES Group](https://yhlu.net/) (Spring '24), building a workflow to evaluate factors affecting **practical** reproducibility in AI/ML Research projects.
+I was awarded "Outstanding Sophomore in VIP" for this effort.

-* Awarded ”Outstanding Sophomore in VIP” for directing efforts to practically evaluate AI/ML research reproducibility.
-Categorized reproducibility types and quantified reusability with a scoring system.
-* Implemented ETL pipelines to analyze over 3000 academic & corporate research projects for validating our data-driven pipeline.
-Employed LLM chains integrated within repository file structures to assess structural cohesion, documentation, community engagement, etc.

 You can find the code [here](https://github.com/AkshathRaghav/RAIS).

 ---

-> This report is incomplete.

 # Reproducible AI Software